iprowriter/bingo-game/README.md

 6. [React-Use](https://www.npmjs.com/package/react-use) was used in this project to be able to access with window object and used it with a library called React-Confetti.
 7. [React-Confetti](https://www.npmjs.com/package/react-confetti) is a lightweight CSS library for achieving confetti effect on react projects.
 It was used in this project to display Confetti effect when a player wins the game.
 8. [Unicode-Emoji](https://unicode.org/emoji/charts/full-emoji-list.html) was also used to make the data a lit bit more colorful
+9. Render platform was used as an alternative to Heroku in the deployment of this project.
+Click this link to view the live version of the game: [Bing-game-live-version](https://bingo-game-gcnn.onrender.com)

+# HOW TO PLAY THIS GAME:
+- A player wins by completing a row, column, or diagonal.
+- There's a free slot (always on) in the middle
+- You can have multiple bingos